All the Times Busy Philipps Had BFF Michelle Williams' Back

 "I said to her recently, 'You have really saved me from every being lonely because you are always right there,'" Williams told the magazine.
 "We are so close and can tell each other everything.
 I don't know what I would be or who I would be without Busy."

-7. When Philipps gushes about Williams in her book:
+8. When Philipps had to gush about Williams in her book.

-Philipps has written a book, yes, we already have it pre-ordered, and after the Dawson's Creek reunion happened, courtesy of Entertainment Weekly, the Freaks and Geeks star gave fans a little taste of what will be in it.
+Philipps has written a book—yes, we already have it pre-ordered (it comes out Oct.
+16)—and after the Dawson's Creek reunion happened, courtesy of Entertainment Weekly, the Freaks and Geeks star gave fans a little taste of what will be in it.
 Spoiler alert: there will be kind words about her ride or die.

 "I'll tell you a line that's in my book right now (you'll have to wait until fall for the rest of the book...)," she wrote on Instagram earlier this year. "'Michelle is a very easy person to fall in love with.
 Anyone who really knows her will tell you that.
 And probably anyone who barely knows her would say that, too.' #creekweek."

 Philipps has been married to Mark Silverstein since 2007 and who was by her side when she tied the knot?
 Williams, of course!
 She was there when the actress was getting ready to walk down the aisle, and she's been by her side through everything that's happened since.
+Come on, these two are too stinking cute!

-Which Busy-Michelle BFF moment is the sweetest?
+Which Busy and Michelle BFF moment is the sweetest, or just your favorite?
 Vote in our poll below!